Take Your Passion for Aviation to the Next Level

 The Prescott Department of Flight serves as the immersive, real-world laboratory for the Aeronautical Science program at Embry-Riddle’s Prescott Campus.
 This is where textbook theory becomes proficiency — where students take to the skies and develop the judgment, precision and command presence that define great aviators.

-Operating from two independent parking and dispatch facilities at Prescott Regional Airport, the department holds safety, excellence and professionalism as core values.
+Operating from three independent parking and dispatch facilities at Prescott Regional Airport, the department holds safety, excellence and professionalism as core values.
 The new, state-of-the-art ramp and dispatch operation further elevates an already exceptional training environment.

 Under the guidance of a distinguished team of faculty and instructor pilots — professionals who bring extensive industry experience to every flight — students master the technical skills and aeronautical judgment needed to succeed in any aviation career.